mautic/mautic-community-handbook/pages/02.about/04.how-can-i-contribute/02.developer/docs.md

 ### Code Standards

-Mautic follows [Symfony's coding standards](http://symfony.com/doc/current/contributing/code/standards.html) by implementing pre-commit git hook running [php-cs-fixer](https://github.com/friendsofphp/php-cs-fixer), which is installed and updated with `composer install`/`composer update`.
+Mautic follows [Symfony's coding standards][symfony-coding-standards] by implementing pre-commit git hook running [php-cs-fixer][php-cs-fixer], which is installed and updated with `composer install`/`composer update`.

 All code styling is handled automatically by the aforementioned git hook.
 If you setup git hook correctly (which is true if you ever run `composer install`/`composer update` before creating a pull request), you can format your code as you like - it will be converted to Mautic code style automatically.

 ### Automated Tests

-All code contributions should include adequate and appropriate unit tests using [PHPUnit](https://phpunit.de/manual/5.7/en/index.html) and/or Symfony functional tests ([https://symfony.com/doc/2.8/testing.html](https://symfony.com/doc/2.8/testing.html)).
+All code contributions should include adequate and appropriate unit tests using [PHPUnit][php-unit] and/or [Symfony functional tests][symfony-functional-tests].
 Pull Requests without these tests will not be merged.
 See below for more extensive information on Automated Tests.

 ### Pull Request Description